ray-project/ray/doc/source/train/overview.rst

 -------

 The Trainer ties the previous three concepts together to launch distributed training jobs.
-Ray Train provides a Trainer class for different frameworks.
-See :ref:`Trainer APIs <train-api>` for more details.
+Ray Train provides :ref:`Trainer classes <train-api>` for different frameworks.
-Calling the ``fit()`` method executes the training job by:
+Calling the `fit()` method executes the training job by:

 #.
 Launching workers as defined by the `scaling_config`.
 #.
 Setting up the framework's distributed environment on all workers.